Application allowlisting (previously known as whitelisting) is a form of endpoint security that helps organizations increase their cyber security.

 - Monitoring of files

-One important limitation of application allowlists is that they can create additional work for security teams.
+One crucial limitation of application allowlists is that they can create additional work for security teams.
 For instance, compiling the initial allowlist requires obtaining detailed information about end users’ tasks and the applications needed to perform those tasks.

 Similarly, maintaining allowlists can take time due to the increasing complexity of applications and enterprise technology stacks.